DavideRossi1/Reinforcement-Learning-Project/README.md

 ### Playing the game

 To play the game, you need to run the [car_play.py](./car_play/car_play.py) file while being inside the [car_play/](./car_play) directory.
-To stop it, just close the window.
 The game will start with a car in the middle of the screen, and you can control it with the arrow keys.
 The game ends when the car hits an obstacle, and the score is shown.
+To stop playing, just close the window.

 ### Running the RL algorithm